lorimccaskill/datadog-take-home/documentation/Customer.md

     })
 ```

-Side note: now that I have my working solution that does leverage `getElementById` in several parts of handleCustomerClick(), I'd like to explore if there's a way for me to refactor / reconceive of this functionality and use `x-ref` in part of the approach.
+Side note: now that I have my working solution that does leverage `getElementById` in several parts of `handleCustomerClick()`, I'd like to explore if there's a way for me to refactor / reconceive of this functionality and use `x-ref` in part of the approach.
+Calling each element by ID is also heavy-handed, so I'd look into refactoring that part of the function regardless of the use of `x-ref` (like calling the parent and then using it to access the child components I want to update).